 As we continue to leverage our global delivery model, certain of our expenses are incurred in currencies other than those in which we bill for the related services.
 An increase in the value of certain currencies, such as the Canadian dollar, Indian rupee, Chinese yuan, British pound, euro, Colombian peso, Argentine peso, Chilean peso, Uruguayan peso, and Mexican peso against the U.S. dollar could increase costs for delivery of services at off-shore sites by increasing labor and other costs that are denominated in local currency.
 Our contractual provisions or cost management efforts might not be able to offset their impact, and our currency hedging activities, which are designed to partially offset this impact, might not be successful.
 This could result in a decrease in the profitability of our contracts that are utilizing delivery center resources.
-Conversely, a decrease in the value of certain currencies, such as the Canadian dollar, Indian rupee, Chinese yuan, British pound, euro, Colombian peso, Argentine peso, Chilean peso, Uruguayan peso, and Mexican peso against the U.S. dollar esuit in a decrease in the profitability of our contracts that are utilizing delivery center resources.
 Conversely, a decrease in the value of certain currencies, such as the Canadian dollar, Indian rupee, Chinese yuan, British pound, euro, Colombian peso, Argentine peso, Chilean peso, Uruguayan peso, and Mexican peso against the U.S. dollar in which our revenue is recorded could place us at a competitive disadvantage compared to service providers that benefit to a greater degree from such a decrease and can, as a result, deliver services at a lower cost.
 In addition, our currency hedging activities are themselves subject to risk.
 These include risks related to counterparty performance under hedging contracts, risks related to ineffective hedges and risks related to currency fluctuations.
-We also face risks that extreme economic conditions, political instability, hostilities or natural disasters could impact or perhaps eliminate th
+We also face risks that extreme economic conditions, political instability, hostilities or natural disasters could impact or perhaps eliminate the underlying exposures that we are hedging.
+Such an event could lead to losses being recognized on the currency hedges then in place that are not offset by anticipated changes in the underlying hedge exposure.